WUSTL-Biol4220/home/labs/lab_08.md

 prank -iterate= # number of repeated tries
 ```

-Using separate Unix commands that we previously learned in class, try to find the number of sequences (rows) and sites (columns) in the alignment.
+Try using previously learned Unix commands to find the number of sequences (rows) and sites (columns) in an alignment.
 Construct another command to count the number of gaps (`-` characters) in the alignment.
+If that is difficult, try using the `grep -o` command as part of a pipeline to find those counts.
+Type `man grep` to learn exactly what `grep -o` does, but briefly it outputs every match against the search pattern, one per line.

 ---